eth-educators/eth-docker-docs/website/docs/Support/Windows.md

 `wsl --list -v` and change it with `wsl --set-version DISTRO-NAME 2` as well as `wsl --set-default-version 2`.
 - Install WSL [2.0.6](https://github.com/microsoft/WSL/releases) or later in PowerShell with `wsl --update; wsl --update --pre-release`
-- Create a scheduled task in Task Scheduler to keep WSL updated.
+- Create a scheduled task in Task Scheduler to keep Ubuntu/Debian in WSL updated.
   - Call it WSLUpdate
   - Run every day at a time you like
   - Run only if any network is connected